Air Antilles Flight Delay and Cancellation Compensation

 How to Claim Compensation from Air Antilles

-It’s essential to know how to claim the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s essential to understand how to claim the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s how to do it:

-• Complete our form.
-You’ll need to provide details including your flight number, date, and what went wrong.
+• Fill in this form.
+You’ll need to provide details such as your flight number, date, and the issue you encountered.

 • Let our experts help you.
-Once you submit the form, our team will manage the process.
-We know the EU laws comprehensively and will make every effort to get you your compensation.
-You are only charged if we win your case.
+Once you submit the form, our team will handle the rest.
+We understand the EU laws thoroughly and will do our best to secure your compensation.
+You only incur a fee if we win your case.

-Keep in mind that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed because of operational issues or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you qualify for compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+No matter whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances including adverse weather conditions or air traffic control decisions, you are entitled to compensation.

 Which Air Antilles Flights are Covered by EU261?